The criteria we are using for the British Oscar winners is that they were made, wholly or in part, by British production companies.

 Bftv 9.0 / IMDb 7.4

 “The English Patient” is a romantic war drama set in World War II.
-It follows the story of a burned and disfigured man known as the English Patient, his nurse, and the secrets they unravel.
-The film weaves together love, betrayal, and the haunting memories of war, exploring themes of identity, passion, and sacrifice.
+It follows the story of a burned and disfigured man known as the English Patient, his nurse and the secrets they unravel.
+The film weaves together love, betrayal and the haunting memories of war.

 Top cast: Ralph Fiennes, Juliette Binoche, Willem Dafoe, Kristin Scott Thomas, Naveen Andrews, Colin Firth, Julian Wadham, Torri Higginson, Jürgen Prochnow.